-Although SQL injection has been known as a serious vulnerability for quite some time, it continues to be one of the most common methods of exploitation today.
-Part of this is because anyone can just piece together a semi-functioning web app and deploy it out on the internet.
-Even professional software developers often have a hard time adhering to secure coding principles, so it's no surprise when Jimmy down the street makes an application that's insecure.
+Although SQL injection has been known as a severe vulnerability for quite some time, it continues to be one of the most common methods of exploitation today.
+Part of this is because anyone can piece together a semi-functioning web app and deploy it out on the internet.
+Even professional software developers often have a hard time adhering to secure coding principles, so it's no surprise when Jimmy down the street makes an insecure application.

-In order to become truly effective with SQL injection, it's probably best to actually learn SQL itself.
-After all, the best way to break something is knowing how it works and using that knowledge for abuse.
+To become truly effective with SQL injection, it's probably best to learn SQL itself.
+After all, the best way to break something is by knowing how it works and using that knowledge for abuse.
 While conducting your tests, once you've found a vulnerability and a payload that works, you can customize the SQL to execute your own commands.
 This is useful for figuring out the layout of tables, modifying data, and even discovering other tables within the database.
 There really is no limit to what you can do once a genuine grasp of SQL is attained.

 Until the day comes when proper security is the highest priority, there will continue to be SQL injection flaws in web applications.
 This means that there will always be plenty of work for all you white hatters, so get out there and hack away.